Pranaymajee/Data-visualizing-App/README.md

 ## Features

-- **Frontend**: Developed using React.js and Redux Saga for state management, offering a seamless and interactive user experience.
+- **Frontend**: Developed using React.js and Redux for state management, offering a seamless and interactive user experience.
 - **Backend**: Powered by Java SpringBoot and MySQL, ensuring reliability, security, and scalability for data management operations.
 - **CRUD Functionality**: Supports Create, Read, Update, and Delete operations for efficient data handling.